Kyankwanzi District: Demographics

 In 1991, the national population census estimated the district population at 43,500.
 The next national census in 2002 estimated the population at 120,600.
 In 2012, the population was estimated at 182,900.

 In 2009, Kyankwanzi Sub-county, then under the Kiboga District, was recorded as the poorest administrative area in the Central Region, with 38 percent of the population living on less than US$1.00 a day.

 Kiboga and Kyankwanzi are popular destinations for rural-to-rural migration in Uganda.
 The government announced in the 1990s the availability of land resources to attract farmers from around the country.
-It is now inhabited by the Gwere people, Soga, and Masaba peoples in the east, and the Kiga and Fumbira peoples from Kigezi in the southwest, as well as indigenous Baganda, Banyoro, and the cattle-keeping Ankole people/Rwandans with some Congolese refugees.
+It is now inhabited by the Gwere, Soga, and Masaba peoples in the east, and the Kiga and Fumbira peoples from Kigezi in the southwest, as well as indigenous Baganda, Banyoro, and the cattle-keeping Ankole people/Rwandans with some Congolese refugees.
 Almost all residents are at least bilingual.